A belated happy birthday to Antonin Magne, who was born on February 15, 1904, and died on September 8, 1983.

-Despite a challenging route and repeated attacks from rivals Pesanti and Demuysere, Magne claimed his first Tour title.
+Despite a challenging route and repeated attacks from rivals Pesanti and Demuysere, Magne claimed his first Tour victory.

 Unfortunately, he failed to perform, prompting him to return to the Tour de France the following year, where he barely managed to place in the top ten in the overall classification.

-However, Magne returned to the Tour de France the next year with a strong French team behind him, where he led the race from the second stage until the end, ultimately winning two stages and the overall title, including the race’s first time trial stage from La Roche-sur-Yon to Nantes, while his team claimed 19 of the 23 stages.
+However, Magne returned to the French Grand Tour the next year with a strong French team behind him, where he led the race from the second stage until the end, ultimately winning two stages and the overall title, including the race’s first time trial stage from La Roche-sur-Yon to Nantes, while his team claimed no fewer than 19 of the 23 stages.

-Perhaps, the most memorable moments during that year’s race, involved the incident when Magne broke a wheel along the descent from l’Hospitalet to Ax-les-Thermes in the Pyrenees.
+Perhaps, the most memorable moments during that year’s race, involved an incident where Magne broke a wheel along the descent from l’Hospitalet to Ax-les-Thermes in the Pyrenees.
 He was subsequently rescued by the youngest rider on his team, René Vietto, who handed him his own wheel despite being in third place himself.